Declaration of conflict of interest

-Virologica Sinica, the official journal of Chinese Society for Microbiology, holds an editorial board of experts from a broad range of research fields worldwide, and will serve as a platform for the communication and exchange of academic information and ideas in an international context.
+Virologica Sinica, the official journal of the Chinese Society for Microbiology, holds an editorial board of experts from a broad range of research fields worldwide, and will serve as a platform for the communication and exchange of academic information and ideas in an international context.

 Review articles are summaries of important developments in virology research.
 They must be based on published articles and may address any subject within the scope of the journal.
 Reviews must have abstracts and keywords, and the body may have section headings and/or paragraph lead-ins.
-The article length can be 4,000 words and more.

 Reviews should describe and synthesize recent developments of a sharply defined topic on virology and highlight future directions.
 Most reviews are generally invited by the Editors, but unsolicited submissions may also be considered.
 You may send a pre-submission inquiry to the Editorial office with a proposed review outline.
 To submit a proposal, please provide a 1-page summary of the topic and overall aims of the review article.